josueortega1-maker/Replication_Appeals/README.md

 Treatment was assigned at the session-level matching group.
 Standard errors are clustered at that level throughout.
 Figure 4 follows the current paper and gives equal weight to each independent session.
 Table 6 follows the current paper regression and gives equal weight to each complete market-period while clustering by session.
 This difference is flagged in `INCONSISTENCIES.md`.

-## Independent verification

-The numeric targets in `verification/verified_targets.csv` were independently checked from the supplied data.
-The Stata code has been written for Stata 18, but Stata was not available in the file-construction environment.
-Researchers should inspect the log after the first run and compare the generated CSV files with the target file.

 ## Paper to output map

 | Paper item | Replication output |